25cm Equals How Many Inches

 • Cooking and Baking: Recipes can use either metric or imperial units, making conversion necessary for accurate results.

-• International Trade: Businesses engaging in global trade need to understand and utilize both systems efficiently.
+• International Trade: Businesses engaging in global trade need to understand and work with both systems efficiently.

 • Science and Research: Scientific experiments and data analysis may involve measurements in both systems, demanding accurate conversions.